GingerSSS/NyansaUIChallenge/README.md

 #### (1) mysort/topfive.js
    * I created my own sort function here.
 The function take an array and a key as input, and output a sorted array.
-   * The function is reusable by taking different key and sort the array not in place (in a copied array).
+   * The function is reusable by taking different key and sorting the array not in place (in a copied array).
    * Idea:
-   copy the array first, and then compare the element in the copied array according to the descending order of the key, trim the sorted array to reserve the top 5 items.
+   copied the array first, then compared the elements in the copied array according to the descending order of the key, trimed the sorted array to reserve the top 5 items.
    * Reference:
       * https://stackoverflow.com/questions/8837454/sort-array-of-objects-by-single-key-with-date-value
       * https://stackoverflow.com/questions/953071/how-to-easily-truncate-an-array-with-javascript/6928247